PaddyFerry/document-manager-assessment/README.md

 You can go to http://localhost:3000
 You can upload/download files at whichever url you'd like.
 Uploading a file with the same same name and extension to the same url will create the next version.

+If the above commands don't work, you can run the commands from the original readme

 ## Requirements overview
 Stores files of any type and name